Race girl Shannon Powell 'died after ambulance delay'

 A post-mortem examination found Shannon had a rare heart disorder called arrhythmogenic right ventricular cardiomyopathy.

-Shannon, from Northolt in west London, was taken to Chase Farm hospital in Enfield, where she died.'Little or no thought'
+Shannon, from Northolt in west London, was taken to Chase Farm hospital in Enfield, where she died.

 The court heard that the ambulance arrived at 12.06 GMT and then spent 30 minutes trying to get into the park as the gate and height restriction barrier were in place and locked.